aidanbx/GraphGurusVault/Garden/Project Solidification 2023-01-31.md

 				- decided randomly?
 					- Pick an area and call it a forest, forests are sharp and green
 				- Rule-based?
-					- Coastline that is concave becomes a cove, coves are g
+					- Coastline that is concave becomes a cove, coves are grey and have a shadow
+				- Semantically?
+					- Engineering is "sharp," biology is "round"
+					- Thesis notes should look very different from recommended movies
+					- DALL